All About In Vitro Fertilization (IVF)

 · Male infertility factors: A low sperm count or issues with sperm function or motility can prevent sperm from fertilizing an egg on its own.

 Dr. Brown has managed more than 4,000 IVF cycles and has ample experience treating all medical indications for in vitro fertilization (IVF).
-Contact Brown Fertility today at 904-260-0352 to schedule an appointment with one of Jacksonville, Florida’s most experienced infertility doctors.
+If you still have questions regarding “what is in vitro fertilization”, Contact Brown Fertility today at 904-260-0352 to schedule an appointment with one of Jacksonville, Florida’s most experienced infertility doctors.
+Top

 For those couples who suffer from severe male factor infertility, intracytoplasmic sperm injection (ICSI) is a micromanipulation procedure used in conjunction with IVF to increase the chances of fertilization.
 Instead of placing an egg and sperm in a petri dish to fertilize naturally, an embryologist draws a single sperm from a provided specimen up in a needle and then injects it directly into the center of an egg.

 Dr. Samuel E. Brown has specific experience in male factor infertility and is available now for new patient consults in Jacksonville, Florida.
 Call Brown Fertility today at 904-260-0352.
 Contact him at Brown Fertility to learn more.
 Top

 The average couple who is of reproductive age has a 20 percent chance in any given month of achieving a pregnancy and carrying it to term.
 The average live delivery rate nationally for IVF in 2005 was 31.6 percent per retrieval.
 Brown Fertility consistently achieves pregnancy rates that are above the national average.
 Top